justusthane/justusthane.github.io/craft/right-to-roam-rucksack/index.md

 ---
 ![](IMG_4334.jpeg)

-I just finished making the Merchant & Mills [Right-to-Roam rucksack](https://merchantandmills.com/store/patterns/right-roam-rucksack/) (the pattern can also be made as a shoulder bag).
+I just finished making the Merchant & Mills Right-to-Roam rucksack, [which is available as either a pattern](https://merchantandmills.com/store/patterns/right-roam-rucksack/) or a [kit](https://merchantandmills.com/store/gifts-2/kits/rtr-rucksack-kit/).
+I purchased the kit.

-I purchased it as a kit, which can be hard to find online.
-The [North House Folk School](https://northhouse.org) carries Merchant & Mills products---you may be able to get it by contacting them.
-Otherwise, the pattern can be purchased at the link above.
+Merchant and Mills stuff can be difficult to find online in the US.
+[North House Folk School](https://northhouse.org)'s School Store carries Merchant & Mills products---you may be able to get it by contacting them.
 [[toc]]

 ## The kit